nes14/nes14.github.io/_posts/2014-10-13-Taking-A-Look-At.md

 I found the transitions from one state of the page to another a little distracting.
 The fade in and fade outs overlapped each other and it was a little weird seeing that.
 I noticed that on the third scroll down the page took on a life of it’s own and began to zoom in on an island without me having to do anything.

 To me it feels like this site was a movie, a bunch of scenes lined up right after each other and they will only be shown in a particular order.
-I lost the sense of being able to control anything besides going up and down and that was a different experience.
+I lost the sense of being able to control anything besides going up and down and that was a different experience.  :satisfied: